If you want to reach people where they’re at, then you might be looking into how to turn your membership site into an

 There are specific themes that can turn your existing site into a mobile version, and some that work directly with app conversion services to make it even easier to go from membership site to app.
 Learn more about popular WordPress LMS themes, and Elementor membership sites.

 2. Get a payment processor that works on mobile apps

-Whether you plan to sell your app directly through the app store of your choice, or you want to take payments on your own website first, you’ll need a way to take payments for additional content.
+Whether you plan to sell your app directly through the app store of your choice, or you want to take payments on your own website first, you’ll need a way to take payments for additional gated content.

 One of the tricky aspects of running a paid membership site or selling online courses that have an app attached is that you’ll want to be able to sell within your app, for those who find your app first.

-An example from a fitness video training app worked like this: you could purchase a paid subscription on the website and then download the app, or download the app for free and then pay within the app for access to the content.
+An example from a fitness video training app worked like this: you could purchase a paid subscription on the website and then download the app, or download the app for free and then pay within the app for access to the premium content you create.

 Either way, you’ll want to be able to take and manage recurring subscription payments or one-time sales.